KrismithReddy12/auto-filler/TESTING_GUIDE.md

 After testing, you should have:
 1. ✅ A working recording system that persists when popup closes
-2. ✅ Saved scenarios that can be replayed
+2. ✅ Saved scenarios that can be replayed at different speeds
+3. ✅ **Speed Options**: Test all three playback speeds work correctly
-3. ✅ Visual feedback during recording
+4. ✅ Visual feedback during recording
-4. ✅ Proper scenario management (save/clear/load)
+5. ✅ Proper scenario management (save/clear/load)
+6. ✅ **Developer Productivity**: Instant playback for rapid testing

 ---